metabase/metabase/docs/enterprise-guide/authenticating-with-saml.md

 attributes of the first assertion returned in the identity provider's SAML response.

+##### IMPORTANT NOTE!

+The email address *attribute* is used to log in an end user into a corresponding Metabase account (creating it if needed).
+Thus it is extremely critical that this email address MUST NOT be editable by end users themselves.
+Otherwise they could potentially access Metabase accounts other than their own by changing their email address.

 #### Settings for signing SSO requests (optional)
 These are additional settings you can fill in to sign SSO requests to